Redcliffe State High School: Attendance

-In semester one of 2024, the student attendance rate was 84% with only 46% of students attending school 90% or more of the time.
+In semester one of 2024, the student attendance rate was 84% with only 46% of Non-Indigenous students and 39% of Indigenous students attending school 90% of the time or more.

 Incidents

 In 2010, asbestos was found in garden mulch at the school.
 The Courier-Mail newspaper alleged that this was kept secret from parents and students in "a deliberate and elaborate cover-up.
 Department chiefs told school principal Shona McKinlay to keep the danger secret after deciding the risk was "minimal" once safeguards were brought in."

 In 2014, a parent alleged his daughter was told to sit out the NAPLAN tests because her previous performances were poor, in order to make the school's overall results look better.

+Also in 2014, the school caused controversy when it barred students from the formal if enrolment payments were not finalised.
+A parent alleged that their "child had been told they could not attend the formal as they were on a payment plan for their fees."
+According to the Courier-Mail, this policy left community opinion "divided".

+There have been multiple complaints of misconduct and bullying by senior staff towards student-teachers attending practicums at the school.

 In 2016, there was a bomb threat at the school.

 In 2017, there was a second bomb threat.

 In 2018, a program called "Respect — Commit To It" was introduced in an attempt to counter the high levels of abuse and violence directed towards staff by students.

 Also in 2018, the school was badly damaged in a graffiti attack by students amidst its International Respect Day celebrations.

 In 2019 the school was caught twice promoting a trade union campaign.
 In the first instance, which occurred "weeks before a federal election", the school posted flyers on its buildings and fences and also some "campaign material was distributed in the students’ homework folders to take home".
 The school's principal was also interviewed on a union website.
 In the second instance, which occurred four months later, the school was caught again, this time using its Facebook page to promote the same union campaign.
 Evidence of this misconduct was tabled in the Queensland Parliament by the LNP.

 In 2020, a student was murdered after a drug deal went wrong.

 In 2021, a number of students were rushed to hospital after drinking Gatorade spiked with wiper fluid by another student.

 In 2021, the media reported the school was put into lockdown when students brought knives on campus with the intention of fighting.
 The school denied the students drew the weapons.

 In 2022, video emerged of one female student from the school violently attacking another outside a supermarket.

 In 2023, the Courier-Mail newspaper stated there was a "fight club" culture amongst students at the school.
 One incident was captured on video.
 It showed a "girl being struck multiple times in the head".

+In 2025, the school taught the wrong topic for an examination.